zinx28/zinx28/README.md

 ###### idrk readme ig?

-- I've learned javascript and C#
+- I've learnt js, C# and a few others
 - How to reach me on discord: zinx28
-- Terrible at english for some reason

 <img src="/github-metrics.svg" alt="Metrics" width="60%">